-Welcome to our weekly series of must-read small business articles.
+Happy Labor Day Weekend, and welcome to our weekly series of must-read small business articles.
 Every Friday, we’ll be doing just what it sounds like—sharing the articles we think will be the most interesting to Square sellers.
 (Also, just some fun stuff).
 Here’s what we’ve got this week:

 This guy is launching 12 startups in 12 months.
 Gives a new meaning to the adage, if at first you don’t succeed … try 11 more times?